 - Identify and discuss concerns relevant to associates at Foster Swift.

 - Offer suggestions to the Executive Committee on addressing associates' concerns.

 - Organize and coordinate the activities of the annual Associate Advance.

-Watch attorney Leslie Dickinson share her experience on how the Foster Swift summer associate program focuses on substantive work.
+Watch attorney Leslie Abdoo share her experience on how the Foster Swift summer associate program focuses on substantive work.

 Brandon Schumacher received the 2022 Anita L. Comorski Volunteer of the Year Award from the Michigan Defense Trial Counsel (MDTC).
 Deborah Brouwer, MDTC President, presented the award to Brandon at its Past Presidents Reception at the Detroit Golf Club on April 28, 2022.
 Presented annually, these awards recognize individuals who have demonstrated tremendous support for and commitment to the MDTC, as recognized by the current president.